shivantkrishnan/BrookingsChicago/README.md

   - Describe what the code does in relation to research
   - Why we used given technologies
-  - Challenges we have to help any future development Table of contents (If project gets large - I don't expect it will be needed) How to install and run
+  - Challenges we have to help any future development -Table of contents (If project gets large - I don't expect it will be needed) -How to install and run
-How to use the code
+  -How to use the code
-Credits for team members
+  -Credits for team members
-License if you want to be fancy
+  -License if you want to be fancy

 HOW TO RUN